tech-savy78/Motivational-Lines/Quotes.md

 - Trust because you are willing to accept the risk, not because it's safe or certain.
 - All our dreams can come true if we have the courage to pursue them.
 - If you do what you always did, you will get what you always got.
+- Success is walking from failure to failure with no loss of enthusiasm.